 In the tool list, place the cursor on the data record for the first cutting edge.

+Editing Press the soft key.
 Multipoint tool Press the soft key.
-The tool editor considers this cutting edge to be the main cutting edge (MU=0).
+The Tool editor mode considers this cutting edge to be the main cutting edge (MU=0).

 Place the cursor on the data record for the next cutting edge.